foundersandcoders/ws-jwt-stateless-session/README.md

 1. Their user id.
 2. Their access privileges.

-These two pieces of information will cover most of the requests that people with make to an application.
+This will cover most of the requests that people will make to an application.

 Therefore we should put them in our cookie.
 We could have something like `data=45&admin` and parse it ourselves but it's easier to just use a JavaScript object (which will also make it simpler to add new fields in future).